setlife-network/development-tools/README.md

 Testing the production bundle can be done by running an express server from server.js in the root directory.
 To start the server run:

-	npm run start

-or

 	node server

 This script will serve your app from the production bundle in the public folder.
-To access the app visit
+To access the app go to

 	http://localhost:3000

 **_Make sure to terminate the server when finished testing_**

-to terminate the express server run:
+to terminate the express server press `CTRL + c`:

-	npm run stop

-or

-    CTRL/CMD + C

-## Using the CLI tools
+## Automated Programming - CLI Tools

+The `setlife.js` file enables convenience tools that generate React components based off the templates in `/src/templates` and `/api/templates`

 - Run `npm install -g` to enable `setlife` CLI tools
 - `setlife create-component <name>` creates a standard component in /src/components